 [root@rhel7-ocp ~]# oc edit ClusterLogging instance apiVersion: "logging.openshift.io/v1" kind: "ClusterLogging" metadata: name: "instance" .... spec: managementState: "Unmanaged"

 Then, set the environment variable MERGE_JSON_LOG to true with the following command:

 In cases where the application server provides the option, output application logs in JSON format.
 This will let you fully take advantage of Kibana’s dashboard functions.
 Kibana is then able to process the data from each individual field of the JSON object to create customized visualizations for that field.

 See the Kibana dashboard page by using the routes URL https://kibana-openshift-logging.apps.host.kabanero.com.
-Log in using your RHOCP user and password, then the browser should redirect you to Kibana’s Discover page where the newest logs of the selected index are being streamed.
-Select the project.\* index to view the application logs generated by the deployed application.
+Log in using your Kubernetes user and password, then the browser should redirect you to Kibana’s Discover page where the newest logs of the selected index are being streamed.
+Select the project.* index to view the application logs generated by the deployed application.

 The project.* index contains only a set of default fields at the start, which does not include all of the fields from the deployed application’s JSON log object.
 Therefore, the index needs to be refreshed to have all the fields from the application’s log object available to Kibana.

-To refresh the index, click on the Management option on the left pane.
+To refresh the index, click the Management option from the Kibana menu.

-Click Index Pattern, and find the project.* index in Index Pattern.
-Then, click the refresh fields button, which is on the right.
-After Kibana is updated with all the available fields in the project.* index, import any preconfigured dashboards to view the application’s logs.
+Click Index Pattern, and find the project.pass:** index in Index Pattern.
+Then, click the refresh fields button.
+After Kibana is updated with all the available fields in the **project.pass: index, import any preconfigured dashboards to view the application’s logs.

 To import the dashboard and its associated objects, navigate back to the Management page and click Saved Objects.
 Click Import and select the dashboard file.
 When prompted, click the Yes, overwrite all option